Summer Dog Safety: Prevent & Respond

 - Paw injuries: Hot asphalt or sand can reach temperatures over 140°F on a sunny day, searing paw pads within seconds.

-Recent veterinary data highlights the seriousness of these hazards.
+Veterinary data consistently highlights the seriousness of these hazards.
 A 2022 UK-wide study found over 400 confirmed cases of heatstroke in dogs during a single summer stretch, with more than one in eight cases proving fatal.
-News reports each year echo similar warnings, such as the tragic cases of dogs left in parked cars where cabin temperatures exceed lethal levels in just 10 minutes.
+News reports from recent summers echo similar warnings, such as the tragic cases of dogs left in parked cars where cabin temperatures exceed lethal levels in just 10 minutes.

 The takeaway?
 Summertime introduces unique risks to canine physiology, and the margin for safety is narrower than most owners realize.
 Recognizing these risks is the first step toward prevention.